revbayes/RevGadgets/README.md

 ### Contributing:

 If you'd like to contribute to `RevGadgets`, please have a look at our [developer guide](https://github.com/revbayes/RevGadgets/blob/development/inst/developers_guide.md)!
+For minor changes to existing code, make changes to development.
+To develop new code or make more substantial changes, create a new feature branch from development and then submit a pull request to merge back with development when the code is ready.
+No changes should happen directly on the master branch.